Independent SAP BTP Architect

 Who this is for

-This site is for architects, technical leads, and decision‑makers facing post–go‑live instability in SAP BTP extensions.
+For architects, technical leads, and decision‑makers facing post–go‑live instability in SAP BTP extensions.

 Typical pattern: